McoreD/McoreD/README.md

 ### XerahS

 A modern, cross-platform reimagining of ShareX built with **.NET 10** and **Avalonia 11.3+**.
-The codebase is architected specifically to maximize AI comprehension and agentic contribution: strict nullability, exhaustive documentation, and standardized MVVM. **XerahS is developed using agentic coding workflows as a first-class engineering practice** - GitHub Copilot, Claude, and other AI agents drive feature development, refactoring, and quality improvements throughout the project.
+The codebase is architected specifically to maximize AI comprehension and agentic contribution: strict nullability, exhaustive documentation, and standardized MVVM. **XerahS is developed using agentic coding workflows as a first-class engineering practice** - Claude, Codex, GitHub Copilot, and other AI agents drive feature development, refactoring, and quality improvements throughout the project.

 Feature highlights:
 - **Cross-platform desktop** on Windows, Linux, and macOS, plus experimental **.NET MAUI** mobile for Android and iOS
 - **Region, fullscreen, and window capture** with multi-monitor support; Windows uses the Desktop Duplication API (DXGI), macOS uses ScreenCaptureKit, Linux covers X11 and Wayland
-- **17 annotation types** — shapes, arrows, text, numbered steps, blur/pixelate/magnify/highlight regions, freehand pen, speech balloon, image/sticker insertion, spotlight, smart eraser, and crop — with full undo/redo and object-level selection
+- **17 annotation types**: shapes, arrows, text, numbered steps, blur/pixelate/magnify/highlight regions, freehand pen, speech balloon, image/sticker insertion, spotlight, smart eraser, and crop, with full undo/redo and object-level selection
 - **Hardware-accelerated image editor** rendering 4K+ at 60 FPS via Skia/Metal/Direct2D, with 40+ effects across Adjustments, Filters, Manipulations, and Drawings
 - **Workflow system with zero inheritance** - every workflow is fully independent with its own hotkeys and tasks, eliminating configuration errors from inheritance chains